Even-Odd partition identities of Rogers-Ramanujan type: Abstract

 \section{Abstract}

-We prove a theorem which add a new member to \textit{Rogers-Ramanujan identities}.
+We prove a theorem which adds a new member to the \textit{Rogers-Ramanujan identities}.
 This new member counts partitions with different type of constraints on even and odd parts.
-Generalizing this theorem, we obtain two family of partition identities of Rogers-Ramanujan type.
+Generalizing this theorem, we obtain two families of partition identities.